bbailey-piq/irp_integration/README.md

 # irp-integration

 A Python client library for the [Moody's Intelligent Risk Platform (IRP) APIs](https://developer.rms.com/).
-Provides a clean interface for managing and executing common risk analysis operations.
+Built to serve as a foundation for larger Moody's integration projects — use it with Jupyter Notebooks, Azure Functions, or any orchestration layer to build end-to-end risk analysis workflows.

+Not all Moody's API functionality is covered yet, but the most common operations are available and the library is actively maintained.
+Contributions are welcome — feel free to fork and modify to fit your project's needs.

 ## Installation